We have some days off work and get the caravan ready for another expedition in Spain.

 Day 2

-The next day we visit the tourist information situated in a beautifully restored convent not far from our parking to get informations about Mula and it’s surroundings.
+The next day we visited the tourist information situated in a beautifully restored convent not far from our parking to get informations about Mula and it’s surroundings.

-Afterwards we follow the Via Verde again, which passes close to our parking, until Bullas.
+Afterwards we followed the Via Verde again, which passed close to our parking, until Bullas.
 It’s uphill all the way and quite tiering.
-We pass the Sanctuary del Niño and a couple of short tunnels and a viaduct before we reach Bullas after 2 hours and 19 km.
-We make a big circle through town before we stop at a Tasca for lunch.
-On the way back we have the wind in our faces, but its still much easier than to go uphill.
+We passed the Sanctuary del Niño, a couple of short tunnels and a viaduct before we reach Bullas after 2 hours and 19 km.
+We mad a big circle through town before we stopped at a Tasca for lunch.
+On the way back, we had the wind in our faces, but it was still much easier than to go uphill.
 The area is very green with different cultivations and also pine trees, a difference to the badlands from the day before.

-We sit a little bit in the sun before we walk into Mula.
-Our first stop is the museum Fundacion Casa Pintada, which has a beautiful facade and houses the local painter Cristobal Gabarrón.
-Most of his work is very colorful and some remind me of Miró.
+Back at our camper, we sat a little bit in the sun before we walked into Mula.
+Our first stop was the museum Fundacion Casa Pintada, which has a beautiful facade and houses the work of the local painter Cristobal Gabarrón.
+Most of his work is very colourful and some reminded us of Miró.

-We walk past the museum El Cigarralejo, which is closed but the building is also an interesting palace, before we go uphill to the Plaza del Ayuntamiento, where the blue clock tower, the Iglesia de San Miguel and the old Casion form a beautiful city center.
+We walked past the museum El Cigarralejo, which was closed but the building is also an interesting palace, before we walked uphill to the Plaza del Ayuntamiento, where the blue clock tower, the Iglesia de San Miguel and the old casion form a beautiful city center.

-Further uphill we come past the Eremita del Carmen and the Iglesia de Santa Domingo just below the castle before we walk back down and home.
+Further uphill, we came past the Eremita del Carmen and the Iglesia de Santa Domingo just below the castle before we walked back down and home.

-With a bottle of red wine, cheese and bread the day finds an end.
+With a bottle of red wine, cheese and bread the day found an end.

 Casa de Cultura in Bullas |